kctrey/wxcadm/docs/source/usage/meraki.rst

 coverage of the devices, can populate an accurate dispatchable address.

-Although this practice is not limited to Cisco network management, the Meraki Dashboard provides an easy way to access this data and use it in a RedSky envirnoment. **wxcadm** supports a native way to use the Meraki Dashboard API to obtain this data and automatically populate the RedSky Network Discovery.
+Although this practice is not limited to Cisco network management, the Meraki Dashboard provides an easy way to access this data and use it in a RedSky environment. **wxcadm** supports a native way to use the Meraki Dashboard API to obtain this data and automatically populate the RedSky Network Discovery.

 In a Meraki network, all devices, whether they are siwtches, switch ports, or Wi-Fi access points, have the ability to